uli-on/stm_article_order/README.md

-### ORIGINAL PLUGIN HELP TEXT:
+### ORIGINAL PLUGIN HELP (TEXT BY STANISLAV MÜLLER):

 * * *

-With my new Textpattern plugin you can manipulate the order of your articles and put them in different sections - by simply using Drag & Drop!
+With this Textpattern plugin you can manipulate the order of your articles and put them in different sections - by simply using Drag & Drop!

 ## Installation